 - Contractors Compliance: Since the grant funds are federal monies, contractors that are not sole proprietors will need to abide by federal wage rates and regulations (Davis-Bacon).
 The City will provide assistance with compliance.
 A certified payroll must be submitted with each invoice.
 If a project is over $50,000, the contractor should be bondable.

 - Meeting with Contractor: A contract signing and pre-construction meeting with the contractor, grantee, and City staff (Program Manager, Urban Designer, and Community Development Block Grant Manager) is required prior to any work commencing on a storefront project.

 - Security Interest: Applicable City policy requires that the City obtain a security interest in the real property improved with CDBG funds, in the form of a promissory note and mortgage deed for five years from the time the project has been completed.
 If the building is sold before five years, a portion of the grant funds must be repaid.
 This repayment amount declines annually, with a 20% decrease per year for the five-year term.
 If the project has been modified within the five year period, the city may demand partial repayment of the grant funds on a pro rata basis.

 Sign and Awning Projects

 - Bids and Approvals: Signs and awnings must be designed and crafted by a professional.
-Sign and awning projects that are $5,000 or more must obtain quotes from three vendors.
+Sign and awning projects must obtain quotes from three vendors.
 Contractor proposals should include scope of work, itemized project budget, timeline and qualifications.
-The final project design needs to be approved by the Program Committee prior to any work commencing, and must comply with all applicable state and local permits and approvals.
+The final project design will need to be approved by the Program Manager prior to any work commencing, and must comply with all applicable state and local permits and approvals.